rajitha-tatikonda/TCR-H/README.md

 4) **Strict Split**: Peptides and TCRs in test dataset that are not seen in training

 # Requirements
-   python >= 3.0.0, numpy, pandas, joblib, matplotlib, scikit-learn
+   python >= 3.0.0, numpy, pandas, joblib, matplotlib, scikit-learn, SHAP

 # Features Extraction
 All the features of the TCR CDR3bs and the associated peptide sequences features to be calculated using peptides package in R (Osorio et al., 2015) or in python using [https://github.com/althonos/peptides.py]